979-Pao/IronSchool/src/README.md

 ---

-## ✅ Validaciones
+## ✅ Validations

-- Los nombres de personas no pueden contener números.
+- Names can't contain numbers.
-- El correo electrónico debe tener un formato válido.
+- Email must be in a valid format.
-- No se permite ingresar números negativos.
+- Negative numbers aren't allowed.
-- Los IDs se generan automáticamente para profesores, estudiantes y cursos.
+- IDs are automatically generated for instructors, students, and courses.
-- Las entradas mal formateadas son manejadas con mensajes de error amigables.
+- Incorrectly formatted entries are handled with friendly error messages.

 ---

-## 📈 Métricas y Estadísticas
+## 📈 Metrics and Statistics

-El comando `SHOW STATS` incluye:
+The `SHOW STATS` command includes:

-- Total de profesores, estudiantes y cursos.
+- Total number of instructors, students, and courses.
-- Ganancias totales.
+- Total revenue.
-- Salarios pagados.
+- Salaries paid.
-- Rentabilidad (beneficio neto).
+- Profitability (net profit).
-- Porcentaje de cursos con profesor asignado.
+- Percentage of courses with an assigned instructor.